CactusGalaxy/FilamentAstrotomic/README.md

 });
 ```

-> Maybe in feature someone will create a column for that 🙂, but currently you can use this code to configure your columns.
+> Maybe in the feature someone will create a column for that 🙂, but currently you can use this code to configure your columns.

 ## Testing